PaavoHietala/Solidworks-Macros/README.md

 \end{cases}
 $$

-### Subroutine - mirrorCoordsX - Create copies of selected coordinate systems mirrrored on X-axis
+### Subroutine - mirrorCoordsX - Create X-axis-mirrored copies of selected coordinate systems

 This subroutine creates a copy of each reference coordinate system mirrored about the X-axis (YZ plane) while preserving the right-handedness of the coordinate system.